cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment3/Homework3.md

 Hyles_all_Mrbayes_mtDNA.nex
 ```

-Make a new directory called ```data``` and move the nexus files to this directory
+From the revbayes folder your just made, make a new directory called ```data``` and move the nexus files to this directory

 ```
+mkdir data

 mv Hyles_all*.nex data/
 ```

-Next we will need to modify Hyles_revbayes_GTR.rev file from the tutorial for out dataset.
+Next we will need to modify Hyles_revbayes_GTR.rev file from the tutorial for the Syndemis dataset.
 Revbayes uses syntax similar to R and python so this may look familiar to some.

 Hyles_revbayes_GTR.rev